Bond-009/cmus-discord-rpc/README.md

 - Lastly, type `source ~/.bashrc` on a \*nix based system using bash, or if you're running Windows simply restart CMD.

-- If you set up your path correctly, simply type `cmus-discord-rpc` and it should run!
+- If you set up your `PATH` correctly, simply type `cmus-discord-rpc` and it should run!

 ## Building